How Do Servers Handle Multiple Requests Simultaneously (Python, WSGI, Gunicorn)?

 https://nodejs.org/en/docs/guides/dont-block-the-event-loop/

-What is fast? -> Benchmarks
+What Is Fast? -> Benchmarks

 https://www.techempower.com/benchmarks/